 Please check out our tech tips google document here.

 Deposit: A 20% deposit must be made prior to your first lesson or class.
 If you have not paid, you cannot come to your lesson.
 Once you have paid your 20% deposit, you're officially enrolled.
 Until then, your enrollment is pending.

 - Option 1: Payment for the full term made at the start of the term

 - Option 2: Monthly payments over the term.
 Please note that your deposit is separate from your first month’s payment.
 This means if you register mid-term, your 20% deposit is due plus your first monthly payment.

 To set up a payment plan: click on “My Account,” then “Click here to pay your balance.”
 Scroll down to the bottom of your invoice and click on the box that says “Click here to put this invoice on a payment plan.”
 This can only be done if you are paying by credit card.
 If you have more than one invoice, contact the CIM office to have them merged.

 How to Pay:

 Online: Payments are easy to make online!
-Log into your account to make the required 20% deposit before coming to your first class or lesson.
+Log into your account or click on the "pay now" button on your invoice to make the required 20% deposit before coming to your first class or lesson.
 Here are the payment methods for online payments: